JackPlowman/screenshot_mailinator_email/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.
+See the [LICENCE](LICENCE) file for details.